fusion-jena/linted-data/contributing.md

 ## <a id="MultiGraphCheck"></a> `MultiGraphCheck`

 To easily interact with the file content, it is helpful to parse the file into an API.
-In LintedData the [Jena](https://jena.apache.org/) API is used therefore.
+In LintedData the [Apache Jena](https://jena.apache.org/) API is used therefore.
 At this level, the file gets parsed into a `dataset`.
 A `dataset` provides access to the default graph and, if serialised in a language supporting multiple graphs within one document, also to all other named graphs.
 This level should be used when it is necessary to access all contained models and combine the results from them.